visze/hyperSMURF/README.md

 ## Installation using Maven

-If you want to include hyperSMURF info your java project you can use Maven to download the necessary files from Maven Central.
+If you want to include hyperSMURF into your java project you can use Maven to download the necessary files from Maven Central.
 You have to add this code under the `dependencies` section in your `pom.xml`:

 ```
 <dependency>